 The ‘look yourself in the mirror’ moment

-Dr Campbell, from Priory’s Roehampton Hospital in south-west London, said: “I see lives devastated by alcohol.
+Dr Campbell, from Priory Hospital Roehampton in south-west London, said: “I see lives devastated by alcohol.
 You need to look honestly at your weekly alcohol consumption.
 Keep a drink diary if you don’t know.
-Familiarise yourself with what a ‘unit’ consists of and what the alcohol unit guidelines are (no more than 14 units a week).
+Familiarise yourself with what a unit consists of and what the alcohol unit guidelines are (no more than 14 units a week).
 It’s not as simple as one drink, one unit.
 Large wine glasses hold 250ml, which is nearly three units or more in a single glass.
 Likewise, one pint of strong lager can contain more than three units of alcohol.
 A 750ml bottle of red, white or rosé wine contains around 10 units.
 By knowing what you consume, you can make the decision to stop.
-(If you are a heavy drinker and stop suddenly, you can get withdrawal seizures so you should always consult a doctor.)
+If you're a heavy drinker and stop suddenly, you can get withdrawal seizures so you should always consult a doctor.
 I often see people whose drinking levels have crept up on them over several years and who use alcohol to cope with unreasonable work pressures, or life crises such as divorce or bereavement.
 But drinking is not a coping strategy.

 Know your ABVs